A social media report collects data and statistics from various social networks to identify which activities are working and which ones aren’t.

 Now that you know what data and metrics to include in your social media report, here are some platforms that can help you achieve your goals.

-5. Any additional analytics
+5. Additional analytics

 Here are a few additional insights that may work wonders for your social media report.